quickfeed/quickfeed/Installation.md

 # Server Installation

-This guide details the specifics for go and github, but should not be too hard to follow this setup for gitlab.
+This guide details the specifics for go and github, but should be similar setup for gitlab.

-1. Install a linux distro server edition
+1. Install a linux distro server edition (For this we choose ubuntu LTS)
 2. Install Golang (Recommended 1.10)
     1. Create folder go in $HOME
     ```